elisedemarie/corrosick/README.md

 In 2024, while working as a Data Scientist, I needed access to a fast text search tool to process gigabytes of text data searching for a set of patterns.
 We were running in an offline environment and it was going to take weeks to get access to any Python package.
 We did, however, have access to C++.
 In one week, I learnt about the Aho-Corasick algorithm and taught myself enough C++ to write an implementation.
 It worked and was performant enough but it was jank.

 Bad borrows and memory leaks everywhere but I have come a long way since then.
-I ditched C++ for Rust pretty quickly but now, almost 2 years on, I wanted to challenge myself to re-write the algorithm now in Rust in only a week.
-This is what I have to show from that.
+I ditched C++ for Rust pretty quickly but now, almost 2 years on, I wanted to challenge myself to re-write the algorithm.
+This crate and repo is a demonstration of how my skills have developed, a new Aho-Corasick algorithm written in just over a week (I have another job now so couldn’t devote as much time as I did the first time round!!).

 ## What it does